humehe/VSAT-Syn/README.md

 ```

 VSAT-3D can then be used to measure the line flux emission of these synthetic datacubes.
-By fixing _nz=1_ it possible to geenerate synthetic images, and tthen measdure tthiier flux with VSAT-2D.
+By fixing _nz=1_ it possible to generate synthetic _moment-0_ 2D images, and then measure their fluxes with VSAT-2D.

 ## Dependencies
+## Dependencies
-Currently VSAT works only with astropy 2.0 & python 2.7.
-However a new version will be soon released compatible witth python 3.X
+Currently VSAT works only with astropy 2.0 and python 2.X.
+However a new version compatible wiith python 3.X and more recent astropy versions will be soon released dropping this dependency.

  - [astropy](https://www.astropy.org)
  - [bottleneck](https://pypi.org/project/Bottleneck/)
  - [pandas](https://pandas.pydata.org)